sighjs/sigh/README.md

 You can see here that `glob` uses multiple tree indexes and assigns them to events according to the index of the pattern that produced them.

-*Please note, currently transforming events output from the `concat` plugin will corrupt the output source maps, they should be used directly before `write` plugins only until this is fixed.
-This is being looked into as a top priority, it may be a limitation of Mozilla's source map library.*
+*Please note, currently adapted gulp plugins corrupt source maps produced by `concat` operations.
+This is being looked into as a top priority.*

 ## debounce
 Combines events in the pipeline until the event stream settles for longer than the given period.